ALCA's Executive Office is in

 The Executive Office includes the

-Executive Director and office manager.
+Executive Director.
 Some part-time help

 is hired periodically to assist with specific projects.